gaehlerm/SoftwareEngineering/README.md

 # 31. Design Patterns

-Design patterns [Design Patterns, Elements of Reusable Object-Oriented Software] refer to a specific arrangement of classes, methods, and inheritance that give rise to unique properties in the resulting object.
+Design patterns [](Design Patterns, Elements of Reusable Object-Oriented Software) refer to a specific arrangement of classes, methods, and inheritance that give rise to unique properties in the resulting object.
 There are about two dozen commonly recognized design patterns and numerous books explaining them.
 I have neither the space nor the knowledge to write about all of them.
 I just added this chapter because I think it's important that you learn about design patterns.

 ## Factory